wizardoma/wizardoma/README.md

 <h1 align="center">Hi 👋, I'm Ibekason Alexander Onyebuchi</h1>
-<h3 align="center">An It Support Engineer-turned-Software Engineer.
+<h3 align="center">A Software Engineer.
 I have a strong passion for software development and a keen interest in building enterprise software.
 I am a clean code advocate and have a strong discipline on software development principles</h3>

 - 👨‍💻 All of my projects are available at [wizardoma.github.io](https://wizardoma.github.io)